Fundamental structural characteristics of planar granular assemblies: self-organisation and scaling away friction and initial state: Introduction

-It has been shown \cite{Fretal08} that the quadron volume probability density function (PDF), $P(V_q)$, is best understood in terms of its conditional PDF's $P(V_q\mid e)$, where $e$ is the order of the cell associated with the quadron (see Figure \ref{fig:quadron}).
+It has been shown by Frenkel et al. \cite{Fretal08} that the structure of the quadron volume probability density function (PDF), $P(V_q)$, in 2D granular packs is best understood in terms of its conditional PDF's $P(V_q\mid e)$, where $e$ is the number of grains surrounding the cell associated with the quadron, also called cell order (see Fig. \ref{fig:quadron}).
 Based on geometrical considerations, and supported by numerical results, Frenkel et al. argued that the PDFs $P(V_q\mid e)$ should be independent of inter-granular friction and of the packing process (i.e. the history).
-A detailed analysis of this issue and an understanding of the shape of these PDFs from first principles is yet to emerge.
+The existence of history-independent features is significant in these systems, which are plagued by memory effects, and a detailed analysis of the conditional PDFs from first principles holds the promise of advancing the field.

-Here, we present a set of numerical experiments on assemblies of polydisperse discs, isotropically packed by the same process to different packing fractions $\phi$ and mean coordination numbers $\bar{z}$.
-We investigate in detail the geometrical characterisation of the quadrons and the dependences of the PDFs $P(V_q)$ and $P(V_q\mid e)$ on $\phi$ and $\bar{z}$.
-We examine the decomposition proposed by Frenkel et al. \cite{Fretal08}, focusing on the significance of cell shapes, and we show that the universality suggested by them must be augmented with a mechanics-based consideration.
-This is supported by a free cell model, whose results are compared with the numerical experiments.
-We conclude with a discussion of the results and the new insight that they provide into structures of random granular packs in mechanical equilibrium.
+Here, we first review and provide more details on our recent results \cite{MaBl14}.
+We investigate in detail the geometrical characterisation of the quadrons and the dependencies of the PDFs $P(V_q)$ and $P(V_q\mid e)$ on the packing fraction, $\phi$, and the mean coordination (or contact) number per grain, $\bar{z}$.
+This is done by numerical experiments on assemblies of polydisperse discs, isotropically packed by the same process to different values of $\phi$ and $\bar{z}$.
+We then go on to derive several new results, in particular, concerning the undermining effects of mechanical stability on perfect collapse of the conditional quadron volume distributions for some cell types in low friction systems.
+Specifically, We examine the decomposition proposed by Frenkel et al. \cite{Fretal08}, focusing on the significance of cell shapes, and we show that the universality suggested by them must be augmented with a mechanics-based consideration.
+This we support by constructing a simple free cell model, whose predictions agree with the numerical experiments.
+Finally, we argue that the observed collapses may be a direct evidence for the failure of the assumption of `uniform measure' in GSM - a failure that has been observed previously in other systems \cite{PaFr12, Bletal15, Pa15, Fretal13, Bietal15}.
+In the concluding section we discuss all the results and the new insight that they provide into structures of general random granular packs in mechanical equilibrium.